-- Primary entrance door shall have a threshold with no more than a 1⁄2-inch rise; - All door handles on primary entrance door and interior doors must have lever handles; - Lever handles on all bathroom faucets and kitchen sink faucets; - Anti-scald controls on all bathroom and kitchen faucets; - Toilets must be 17 inches to 19 inches in height as measured from the finished floor to the top of the toilet seat; - Mid-point on light switches and thermostats shall not be more than 48 inches above finished floor level; and - Cabinet drawer handles and cabinet door handles in bathroom and kitchen shall be lever or D-pull type that operate easily using a single closed fist.
+- Primary entrance door shall have a threshold with no more than a 1⁄2-inch rise; - All door handles on primary entrance door and interior doors must have lever handles; - Lever handles on all bathroom faucets and kitchen sink faucets; - Anti-scald controls on all bathroom and kitchen faucets; - Toilets must be 17 inches to 19 inches in height as measured from the finished floor to the top of the toilet seat; - Mid-point on light switches and thermostats shall not be more than 48 inches above finished floor level; - Cabinet drawer handles and cabinet door handles in bathroom and kitchen shall be lever or D-pull type that operate easily using a single closed fist; and feasible within the scope of the rehabilitation work based on a plan and cost review performed during the credit underwriting process.
+However, proposed developments that will serve persons with physical disabilities must include all required accessibility, adaptability and Visitability features.

 (3) All Acquisition/Rehabilitation Units Funded through this RFA.
-All
+All b.
+Optional features and amenities (Maximum \\ Points)

-Acquisition/Rehabilitation Units must include as many of the general, green building, accessibility, adaptability and Visitability Features listed in 8.a.(2) above as are structurally and financially feasible within the scope of the rehabilitation work based on a plan and cost review performed during the credit underwriting process.
-However, proposed Developments that will or are likely to serve persons with physical disabilities must include all required accessibility, adaptability and Visitability features.
+Acquisition/Rehabilitation Units must include as many of the green building, accessibility, adaptability and Visitability Features listed in 8.a.(2) above as are structurally and financially